isaacg1/noisy-game/README.md

 Each player starts with an equal share of the population.
 A player's share in the next round is proportional to
 * The player's previous share
-* The average score against all opponents (including the player itself), wheighted by opponent's share.
+* The average score against all opponents (including the player itself), weighted by opponent's share.

 The sum over shares over 100 evolution runs is the final result.

+This system means that it's important to do well against opponents who do well.